29jm/29jm.github.io/about.md

 \> *"It is very special"*

-SnowflakeOS is a hobby OS written in C for the x86 architecture I started in 2015 with the goal of learning about the inner workings of operating systems, and to program low-level stuff for the fun of it.
-I stopped working on it regularly shortly after starting the project as I no longer had the time.
+SnowflakeOS is a hobby OS written in C for the x86 architecture.
+I started it in 2015 with the goal of learning about the inner workings of operating systems, and to program low-level stuff for the fun of it.
+I had to stop working on it regularly shortly after starting the project as I no longer had the time.

 ### A rebirth